dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/curve_parameter.rst

 .. warning::

-   For NURBS and Bezier spline curves, keep in mind that the value retrieved from this node is the value at every control point, which may not correspond to the visible *evaluated* points.
+   For NURBS and Bézier spline curves, keep in mind that the value retrieved from this node is the value at every control point, which may not correspond to the visible *evaluated* points.
    For NURBS splines the difference may be even more pronounced and the result may not be as expected.
-   A :doc:`/modeling/geometry_nodes/curve/resample_curve` node can be used to create a Poly spline, where there is a control point for every evaluated point.
+   A :doc:`/modeling/geometry_nodes/curve/resample_curve` node can be used to create a poly spline, where there is a control point for every evaluated point.